Cirm423/Pipelines/Cut_Tag/Readme.md

 # Output

 Snakemake will store all the output files in a directory called results.
-The outputs are organized by steps in the pipeline and samples, so you will se folders like star, rsem, etc; with sample folders within them.
+The outputs are organized by steps in the pipeline and samples, so you will se folders like bwa, fastqc, etc; with sample folders within them.
 For example:

-    results/rsem/pe/sample1/star_output_files
+    results/bwa/sample1/bwa_output_files

-In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which includes fastqc and rseqc.
+In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which includes fastqc and rseqc, along with the folder ATACseqQC, where all its plots are found.
 You can download these files and view in a browser.
+The file `report.html` will also be found in the root directory of the pipeline, in which you can find the rest of the QC and stats that are not included in multiqc.

-In the deseq2 results folder you can find `dds_rld` folder which contains a Deseq object called dds of all your data.
-You can load it in R in case you want to further explore the data with Deseq2.
-The pipeline will also produce some plots like the pca (if activated) so you can initially asses your data.
+The peaks and related info will be in a folder called genrich (the peak caller program), and all the plots will be included in the pipeline report, which can be found in the root directory of the pipeline when the pipeline is done.

 Additionally logs for each step will be stored in the logs folder.